The Visit – Viewing of interactive media artwork

 HIV activist, turntablist, noisemaker, communication professional

-Lloyd Grosse (formerly ‘DJ Butt-Naked’), was given three years to live back in the late 80s when he was first diagnosed with HIV.
+Lloyd Grosse (formerly ‘DJ Buck-Naked’), was given three years to live back in the late 80s when he was first diagnosed with HIV.
 Lloyd has worked as an advocate, including at the Bobby Goldsmith Foundation, for people living with HIV and has experienced loss of friends and clients who died of advanced HIV.
 He never imagined that he would live to middle or older age and to see the end of AIDS.
-He advocates for an approach to ageing that recognises the hard-won rights of older people the kinky sex community.
+He advocates for an approach to ageing that recognises the hard-won rights of older people from diverse sexual, gender, sexuality and social backgrounds who have spent their lives fighting prejudice and are not afraid to agitate against discrimination and push back on issues of personal and social justice.

 Activist, 78er, Member of Committee for World pride 2023